Is It Okay To Pause Therapy? Mental Health Advice For Taking A Break

 Why pause therapy?

 Although regular participation in therapy sessions is often important for getting the best possible treatment outcome, there may be times when it’s appropriate to press pause.
-Here are some common reasons clients may request breaks from mental health counseling:
+Below are some common reasons clients may request breaks from mental health counseling, or why some people quit therapy altogether.

-You may be feeling swamped with work or family responsibilities to the point that it feels impossible to fit counseling sessions into your schedule.
-This may not be an ideal situation for a pause, since mental health care can be even more important when the pressures of everyday life are mounting up.
+Some people choose to pause or quit therapy because they may be feeling overwhelmed by work or family responsibilities to the point that it’s stressful to try to fit counseling sessions into their demanding schedule.
+This may not be an ideal time to pause, as mental health care can be even more important when the pressures of everyday life are mounting.
 In these cases, online therapy may be easier to fit into your schedule than in-office therapy, given that you don’t have to commute to a therapist’s office.
-However, you may decide that if you also can’t fit online therapy into your schedule at this time, the stress of trying to make time for therapy outweighs the benefits.
-In that case, it may make sense to wait until things are a bit less hectic and schedule a limited break with the guidance of your current therapist.

 It's easy to pay with your FSA/HSA!